dsent/bullet-addons/src/database-display/database-display-readme.md

 This is a CSS solution that improves how Notion database views render in Bullet and adds a few customization options.

-## Usage

-- Copy the contents of `database-display.css` into your Bullet injection area (site-wide or per-page).
-- Customize appearance by overriding CSS variables and adding optional markers to your Notion pages.

 ## Features

 - Tabs for Database Views: converts the view dropdown into accessible, compact tabs when a database has multiple views.